jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 The goal of this is to ensure that the group is in unity around a particular plan of action.
-The goal is NOT to reach a final decision, now and for the end of time.
+The goal is NOT to reach a final decision, now and for the end of time!
+Rather, it is to ensure unity while actions are being taken until such point that a determination of progress can be made.
 By taking a unified action and watching results, it will the be much easier to determine whether or not the right action was decided upon.
 In this matter, even large mistakes by the group may be quickly corrected.